 Forget about those hop on, hop off buses!
-Rent a “Bangka” (local outrigger boat).
+Rent a “Bangka” (a local outrigger boat).
 Find a secluded island.
-And spend the rest of your day in paradise.
+Burn your passport.
+And spend the rest of your life in paradise.

-2. Biking on Beaches.
+2. Biking on the Beach.
 Worth doing on any Summer Day!

 3. The “Top Load!”

 Any visit to the Philippines isn’t complete without having a ride on board the colorful Jeepney.
 Originally made from US military jeeps of World War II, these icons are the most popular means of public transportation in the country.

 In some provinces, however, it is quite common to see passengers sitting on a roof of an overloaded jeepney.
 We call it “Top Loading.”

 And yes, foreign tourists are highly encouraged (or discouraged) to try.
 No waiver form required.

 4. Travel back in time.
 Hop on the “Calesa,” a decorated horse-drawn carriage used widely by the rich and powerful during the Spanish Era.